inspect-nft/demo-spring/README.md

 ## Library Management API Task Guidance

-In ``ABC`` library, a librarian should first access the library system, and then he could manage authors and books in the library, where a normal user can not access these.
+In ``ABC`` library, a librarian should first access/authenticate the library system, and then he could manage authors and books in the library, where a normal user can not access these.
 Please consider that a book can be written by multiple authors, and one author could write multiple books.